 Western offers a wide range of professional development and personal interest courses to its regular full-time employees through Human Resources.
 These courses may be presented in the form of unit/department training or taken individually at the discretion of your Unit Manager.

-Further information is available at 519 661-2111 Ext.
-83459 or online at uwo.ca/hr/learning
+519 661-2111 Ext.
+83459 www.uwo.ca/hr/learning/staff learning.development@uwo.ca